Elisabeth Christine of Brunswick-Wolfenbüttel-Bevern: Queen consort

-In 1763, when after the Seven Years' War, Frederick saw his wife for the first time in six years, he only told her: "Madame have become more stout" and then turned to his waiting sisters.
-Despite his lack of interest in her person, he demanded that she should be respected in her capacity as a Queen, but his separation from her along with her aroused pity made it hard for her to receive respect from the nobility: on one occasion, the opera singers refused to appear at her concert and she forced him to demand that she be treated with respect.
+In 1763, when after the Seven Years' War, Frederick saw his wife for the first time in six years, he only told her "Madame has become more stout" and then turned to his waiting sisters.
+Despite his lack of interest in her person, he demanded that she should be respected in her capacity as a queen, but his separation from her along with her aroused pity made it hard for her to receive respect from the nobility: on one occasion, the opera singers refused to appear at her concert and she forced Frederick to demand that she be treated with respect.
 In many aspects her situation was similar to that of her sister-in-law, Princess Wilhelmina, the neglected wife of the king's brother Prince Henry, only that the queen consort had an important representational task.

 Influence

-During the Seven Years' War, the King was permanently absent from the capital for six years, which made the Queen become the symbol of Prussian resilience in the capital during the crisis, and was often greeted by cheering crowds when she appeared in public.
+During the Seven Years' War, the king was permanently absent from the capital for six years, which made the queen the symbol of Prussian resilience in the capital during the crisis.
+Elisabeth was often greeted by cheering crowds when she appeared in public.
 When Berlin was threatened in 1757, it was Elisabeth who took the responsibility for the royal house and ordered for its evacuation to Magdeburg.
 She was able to return to Berlin in 1758, but was again forced to evacuate in 1760.
 It was on the first of these occasions that she saw Sanssouci for the first time.